What are Coverage Ratios – Meaning and Calculation

 4. Capital Gearing Ratios

-Capital gearing ratio, sometimes also called a gearing ratio only, expresses the relationship of total internal capital to total external capital.
-Here, external capital refers to fixed charge-bearing securities which also include preference shares, apart from interest-bearing bonds, debentures etc. as the business has to pay them fixed dividends.
+Capital gearing ratio, sometimes called a gearing ratio only, expresses the relationship of total internal capital to total external capital.
+Here, external capital refers to fixed charge-bearing securities, which also include preference shares, apart from interest-bearing bonds, debentures etc. as the business has to pay them fixed dividends.
 Only equity and equity funds are considered internal capital.

 You must log in to post a comment.